 - I am helping design and build a SWAT robot for our Sheriff’s Department.
 The SWAT robot will be equipped with 2-way communication radio, two cameras, a smoke bomb, siren, headlights, AT9 transmitter controller and a monitor using a Solo camera.
 (See Image 5) This robot will allow two teams to communicate from different locations of an area.
 It will be able to deploy a non-lethal smoke bomb using grippers, a pair of spotlights, and siren.

 We showed you ours.
-Now show us your fabrication examples in the comments section at bottom
+Now show us your fabrication examples in the comments section below

 Blacksmith = Original Fabricator